-Aren’t community college classes just for college students?
-Actually, no. While the primary purpose of community college is to provide an education to college students, most now also offer classes to people of varying ages and levels of education so that they can benefit from their classes as well.
+Aren't community college classes just for college students?
+Actually, no. While the primary purpose of community college is to provide an education to college students, most now also offer classes to people of varying ages and levels of education, from children to senior citizens.

 Many community colleges allow high school students to take certain classes.
 Sometimes high school students are only able to enroll in introductory classes, and they may also be required to submit their high school transcript or a teacher recommendation as proof that they can handle a college-level course.

 Some high schools have organized programs with community colleges that allow high school students to take college classes as a replacement for one or more of their regular high school classes.
-This is especially common in smaller high schools or those with few advanced or AP course offerings because it lets high school students take challenging classes they wouldn’t have been able to take otherwise.
-These classes can help strengthen their transcripts and help them prepare for college.
+This is especially common in smaller high schools or those with few advanced or AP course offerings because it lets high school students take challenging classes they wouldn't have been able to take otherwise.
+These classes can help high school students strengthen their transcripts and prepare for college.

 Other times, high school students choose to take community college classes without receiving any high school credit; however; they may be able to receive college credit once they enroll in a college or university.